fbpx

 What Is an S-Corp?

-With an LLC, you normally pay yourself with distributions.
-You don’t have to put yourself on payroll.
-In contrast, with an S-corp, owners who provide services to the business are on payroll, and their salary is subject to payroll taxes.
-While it may sound surprising, this actually lowers your total tax bill.
+In contrast, with an S-corp, owners who provide services to the business must be put on payroll and paid as an employee.
+Additionally, their payroll salary is subject to payroll taxes.

 S-Corp Tax Benefits